Effortless Regurgitation of Bright Red Blood

 Effortless Regurgitation of Bright Red Blood is the first full-length album by Regurgitate, released in 1994 by Lowland Records.
 This version with the original album cover had only one copy pressed, making it sought after by many collectors.
-It was reissued in 1999 by Relapse Records with a different and less graphic artwork.
+It was reissued in 1999 by Relapse Records with a different title - "Effortless Regurgitation...The Torture Sessions", which included bonus tracks from the band's 1994 demo "Concrete Human Torture" and the split releases with Grudge and Psychotic Noise.
+It also had a new front cover which originates from the Italian supernatural horror film City of the Living Dead.